Skip to main content Skip to footer

 That data, though, does not take into account other considerations like crop yield as well as financial needs like profitability or cost containment.

 An artificial intelligence (AI) for irrigation can be programmed to take in such factors.
-It would directly control the watering schedule for the affected area or provide instructions to farmers in the area via their industrial tablet.
+It would directly control the watering schedule for the affected area or provide instructions to farmers in the area via their rugged industrial tablet.
 It would adapt through machine learning as feedback of its actions come through the above systems.

 Other irrigation-oriented tech include the use of industrial-scale nanobubbles to protect irrigation systems from the water running through them, and solar-powered irrigation and fertigation automation.